alidrgr/alidrgr.github.io/docs/logs.md

 title: Monthly Logs
 date:
   created: 2025-02-05
+  updated: 2025-03-06
 ---

 # Logs

 These are monthly logs of things that have piqued my interest.

+## February 2025

+* You probably have not thought about the complexity beneath your phone's calculator app.
+Well, [here](https://twitter.com/ChadNauseam/status/1890889465322786878) is an interesting thread about Hans Boehm's efforts in designing a calculator app for Android.
+There is also a paper[^6] by Boehm himself.

+* [MIT CS 6.S184](https://diffusion.csail.mit.edu/) is a course on denoising diffusion models and flow matching, with lecture notes available online.

+* "Mechanistic Understanding and Mitigation of Language Model Non-Factual Hallucinations"[^7] identifies two distinct mechanisms behind hallucinations in LLMs: Knowledge Enrichment hallucinations, occurring in early to middle MLP layers, and Answer Extraction hallucinations, caused by middle to late self-attention heads.

 ## January 2025